khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-combobox.md

 ---
 name: Combobox
+summary: A combobox is a panel of options typically opened by a button or text input.
 description: A combobox is a panel of options typically opened by a button or text input.
 related:
   - dropdown-disclosure